VirtoCommerce/vc-module-elastic-search-8/README.md

 1. Navigate to Kibana
 2. In your deployment open Analytics - Machine learning - Trained models
 3. On .elser_model_2 click Download model.
 (There are two versions available: one version which runs on any hardware and one version which is `linux-x86_64` optimized.
 You can see which model is recommended for your cluster's hardware configuration)
-4. After the download is finished, start the deployment by clicking the Start deployment button.
+4. After the download is finished, start the deployment by clicking the Start Deployment button.
 5. Provide a deployment ID, select the priority, and set the number of allocations and threads per allocation values.
 6. Click Start